DoTheEvo/selfhosted-apps-docker/watchtower/readme.md

 ```

 * `.env` - a file containing environmental variables for docker compose
-* `docker-compose.yml` - a docker compose file, telling docker how to build the containers
+* `docker-compose.yml` - a docker compose file, telling docker how to build the container

 Only these two files must be provided.